- Quality of Life & Wellness

 What about the parent that doesn’t like to, for one reason or another, be alone and finds all kinds of ways and reasons to, let’s just say, not be alone?
 Or the parent who doesn’t give enough attention and encouragement?
 There’s the parent who goes the other way and, let’s call it, over-encourages their children to the point of expecting perfection.
 And then there’s the household of rigid rules and incongruous punishment.
 Inconsistent, belittling, and abusing parents are all grown up children who never really got the important emotional needs met along the way, and have found ways to get them met as parents.

-I’m not giving excuses; I’m trying to impart some insight and understanding.
+I’m not giving excuses and I'm not parent-bashing; I’m trying to impart some insight and understanding.
+It is what it is.

 And so the shift from human rights to a brand new set of rules carefully and subtly slinked its way into each and every one of our lives, to some extent, at some personal level.